justinrlee/dcos-notes/distributed-setup.md

 ## Install DC/OS on each of your private agent nodes.

-For each master node, follow this process:
+For each private agent node, follow this process:

 SSH in to the master node